 The charismatic killer whale, or orca, is the totem species of northwest Washington and coastal British Columbia.
 This intelligent, social predator is known to form lasting social bonds and lives in highly organized pods where everyone cares for the young, sick or injured.
 But like all endangered species, those pods must learn how to navigate the complicated, dangerous terrain of the 21st century.

 The Center uses science and law to defend a critically endangered population on the West Coast known as the Southern Resident orcas (also called Puget Sound orcas and, as part of a larger group, West Coast orcas).
 These whales are distinct from all others — genetically unique, communicating in a unique dialect, and feeding extensively on salmon.

-The Center has also filed federal lawsuits to create a “whale protection zone” in the heart of their Puget Sound habitat and challenging federal salmon stock assessments and fishing policies that fail to take into account the plight of Southern Resident orcas.
+The Center has also filed federal lawsuits to create a “whale protection zone” in the heart of Southern Resident orcas' Puget Sound habitat and has challenged federal salmon stock assessments and fishing policies that fail to take their plight into account.

 With allies, we're working to win Oregon state safeguards too.
 In 2023 we filed a petition to protect Southern Resident orcas under the Oregon Endangered Species Act.

 Check out our press releases to learn more about the Center's actions for Southern Resident orcas.